Syukta8/AppleDetection/README.md

 ```

 It also can be download on your local machine to do the training beforehand.
 Input your data set inside `/data` folder.
 You can search the dataset on [Kaggle](https://www.kaggle.com/datasets?search=apple+fruit)
-To train your dataset, you need to make sure that all library inside `train.py` are installed inside your docker(Jetson Nano) or environment(Local Machine)
+.To train your dataset, you need to make sure that all library inside `train.py` are installed inside your docker(Jetson Nano) or environment(Local Machine)

 ## To start training your dataset, run this:
 ```